iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 55: June 5, 2019 Wednedday

+**Today's Progress**: This update is a day late, again.

+Sometimes you just have to be comfortable in your code.

+I was working on some code in one file.
+It was my todo list, seeing what worked and how it worked.
+So I decide to copy and paste everything into a new file.
+I deleted everything that I didn't need in the new file.
+I did this because I wanted to preserve all the things I was playing around with in the old file.

+So in the file I realize a couple variables in my code would need to be global variables.
+So I make them such, but now the function(s) won't work.
+I try and try and waste time.
+I then go back into the old file, make the same changes, and it works!
+What gives?
+So I think I had to `save as` the old file along with the css and html for it to work.
+But even then it gave me a red squiggly line on a line of code in the new, no squiggly line in the old.
+But when I took a break, shut the computer down, and returned there was no line.
+However, I now had "errors" in my CSS.
+They are no longer there now(Thursday).

+I just wanted to document the above.

+This doesn't help me clear local storage on name.js either. `window.localStorage.setItem('name', '');`  On the todo list I don't need this, so I'm considering changing my name.js code to be like the todo list.

+**Thoughts** Be confident.

 ### Day 54: June 4, 2019 Tuesday

 **Today's Progress**: I am making this log entry a day late.